deepandas11/deepandas11/README.md

 I'm a Machine Learning Engineer at [Datachat Inc](https://datachat.ai/).

 * ⏫ Currently working on building a scalable, high performant AutoML platform at Datachat
-* 💻 Interested in ML Interpretability, Continual learning and Distributed ML.
+* 💻 Interested in ML Interpretability, Distributed ML, and general Backend stuff